LamphiUSC/599ProjectWork/Assignment1/ReadMe.txt

 13) pickleDumpDict.py
--- This code is used to extract data from the joined data from all the datasets in ufo_airport_scifi_census_merged.tsv, create the dictionary of the features and a list of their corresponding values.
+-- This code is used to extract data from the joined data from all the datasets in ufo_awesome_FINAL_OUTPUT.tsv, create the dictionary of the features and a list of their corresponding values.

 14) editDist.py